ungleich/cdist/docs/src/man1/cdist.rst

-When requirements for the same object are defined in different manifests (see example below), for example, in init manifest and in some other type manifest and those requirements differ then dependency resolver cannot detect dependencies right.
+When requirements for the same object are defined in different manifests (see example below), for example, in init manifest and in some other type manifest and those requirements differ then dependency resolver cannot detect dependencies correctly.
 This happens because cdist cannot prepare all objects first and run all objects afterwards.
-Some object can depend on the result of type explorer(s) and explorers are executed during object run. cdist will detect such case and write warning message.
-Example for such a case:
+Some object can depend on the result of type explorer(s) and explorers are executed during object run. cdist will detect such case and display a warning message.
+An example of such a case:

 .. code-block:: sh